Do you want your website to rank highly in search engines like Google, but nobody has ever linked to your site?

 The reason why you want to aim to rank for these terms is that there is usually less competition, so it should be easier to rank highly in these searches.

-It’s basically reaching for the low hanging fruit.
-Too many beginners try to rank for the most competitive keywords in the beginning.
-This creates frustration and little results derailing the excitement to continue creating.
+It’s really just reaching for the low hanging fruit.
+Too many beginners try to rank for the most competitive keywords at the beginning.
+This creates frustration and few results, derailing the excitement to continue creating.

-Ranking highly for these long tail keyword terms will be easier and may be quicker to achieve.
+Ranking highly for these long tail keyword terms will be easier and probably quicker to achieve.